bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

-    such as high-value payments), then they won't have enough interactions to build a reputation, or the reputation data will lag far behind the current state of the network (making it less useful or even allowing reputation to be abused).
+    such as high-value payments), then they won't have enough interactions to build a reputation, or the reputation data will lag far behind the current state of the network (making it less useful or even allowing reputation to be abused). {% assign timestamp="1:33" %}

 - **Request for feedback on proposed specifications for LSPs:** Severin Bühler [posted][buhler lsp] to the Lightning-Dev mailing list a request for